lavish-gambhir/lavish-gambhir/README.md

 Hey there :wave:
 ---
-I am a senior software engineer, primarly working on Kotlin and GraphQL.
+I am a senior software engineer, primarly working on Go and gRPC.

 # 💫 About Me:
-🔭 I’m currently working on a GraphQL service<br>👯 I’m looking to collaborate on any fun side project<br>💬 Ask me about Distributed systems, Kotlin and GraphQL
+🔭 I’m currently working on a gRPC service<br>👯 I’m looking to collaborate on any fun side project<br>💬 Ask me about Distributed systems, Go and gRPC

 ## 🌐 Socials: